Asiern/SpeedrunHub/Notes.md

 ## What's new?

 - Now you can add/remove games from MyGames from GameInfo.
-- Moved MyGames to an unique file `MyGames.js` and changed .map to Flatlist.
+- Moved MyGames to an unique file `MyGames.js` and changed from .map to Flatlist.
 - Added Notification Bar messages when API-Key is missing and Notifications are empty.

 ## Fixes